 Let's go to my boyhood home, Kansas City,and explore the

 barbecue sauce made famous there.
 In Kansas City, barbecue isn't barbecue without sauce…and lots of it!
-Thick and sweet tomato based sauce, balanced with a bit of vinegar tartness, is the rule here.
+Thick and sweet tomato based sauce, balanced with a bit of vinegar tartness, is typical here, though some of the sauces display less of the cloying sweetness and more pronounced flavors of spice and heat.
 The addition of molasses, black pepper and spices makes for sauces that can vary greatly in the level of sweetness and spiciness.

 Heading south, we eventually end up in Texas, where beef is king.
 The barbecue sauce here is influenced by Mexican traditions, and is usually hot and spicy from the addition peppers and other southwestern flavorings.
 It's tomato based, with vinegar, Worcestershire sauce and spices, and is usually somewhat thinner than the Kansas City style sauce.

 As you can see, barbecue sauces can be as unique as the location from which they originated.
 The recipes evolved as they traveled around the country.
 Local tastes and ingredients were integrated into this wonderful condiment, creating bold new tastes along the way.